Christine de Pizan

 Joan of Kent, beautiful or not, is one more great example of how "traditional" marriage worked.

-Joan was the daughter of Margaret, third baroness Wake of Lydell, and her husband Edward of Woodstock, earl of Kent.
-Edward of Woodstock was a son of King Edward I of England, and thus the younger half-brother of Edward II.
+Joan was the daughter of Margaret, third baroness Wake of Lydell, and her husband Edmund of Woodstock, earl of Kent.
+Edmund of Woodstock was a son of King Edward I of England, and thus the younger half-brother of Edward II.
 Unfortunately for Joan, her father was executed for treason after Edward II's deposition.

 After her father was beheaded on 19 March 1330, Joan and her mother were at first placed under arrest in Arundel Castle, but by October, at least according to Froissart, Philippa of Hainault, Edward III's queen, took over her care.
 Joan's wardship was assigned to William and Catherine de Montacute, the first earl and countess of Salisbury.